-One-way sensitivity analyses were not performed as all the parameters were the same in both arms, except for the utility benefit for achieving interim milestones in the Spinraza arm, which was considered in scenario analyses.
+One-way sensitivity analyses were not performed as all the parameters were the same in both arms, except for drug cost and the utility benefit for achieving interim milestones in the Spinraza arm, which was considered in scenario analyses.
 The incremental cost-effectiveness ratio did not change with any changes to other parameters, as any shifts affected both arms equally.